-Last week, I shared a photo of my favorite smoothie on Instagram.
+I recently shared a photo of my favorite smoothie on Instagram.
 Several people asked me the usual question:

 “What’s in it?”

-This is what I call my Standard Issue Green Smoothie.
+This is my OG green smoothie recipe.
 It’s my personal favorite and the one I make about 98% of the time.
 I’ve made this smoothie so many times that I really don’t have specific measurements, but I’ll give you the general gist.

-This particular Vitamix costs $449.
-Now, I know that sounds like a lot of money but keep in mind that you will have this blender for years.
+When I bought it back in 2009, it cost $449.
+That still might sound like a lot of money but keep in mind that you will have this blender for years.
 Possibly forever.
 When I bought mine at Whole Foods, I overheard a customer telling the Vitamix sales rep that he’d had his blender for 30 years and that he wanted to purchase a new one for his daughter!
-I purchased my Vitamix in 2009 and use it multiple times daily to blend smoothies, whip up my bulletproof coffee, and make salsa + marinara sauce.
+I’ve had mine for over 15 years and still use it multiple times daily to blend smoothies, whip up bulletproof coffee, and make salsa + marinara sauce.
 It has more than paid for itself. :)

 Ok, onto the recipe.